kkhanh-kas/Chatbot/README.md

 3. Set up Dialogflow:
 - Create a Dialogflow agent
-- Set up the agent with Vietnamese language support
+- Set up the agent
 - Configure intents for e-commerce program queries
 - Add your Dialogflow agent ID to the configuration